neogeographica/chaintool/docs/configuration.rst

 (The actual filepath sourced will vary depending on your OS and your home directory path.)

-If you leave these lines intact, you can later use :command:`chaintool x completions` to automatically remove them.
+If you leave these lines intact, you can later use ``chaintool x completions`` to automatically remove them.

-Once you have configured "old style" completions, you will need to start a new shell to get autocompletion support for the main :command:`chaintool` executable.
+Once you have configured "old style" completions, you will need to start a new shell to get autocompletion support for the main ``chaintool`` executable.
 Also, after any new shortcut creation you must start a new shell for that shortcut to gain autocompletion support.

 Current Config and Paths
 ========================